Jeff Arce/Jarce ArtThor

 Bassy's Basilica (a short Horror Story)

-***Content Warning: The following short story is a work of fiction.
-The characters, world and locations are all figments of the author's imagination and are not intended to represent any place or person in the real world.
+The following short story is a work of fiction.
+The characters, and worldly locations are all figments of the author's imagination and are not intended to represent any place or person in the real world.

 Original Art and Story by Jeffrey Arce